Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Background and Definitions

 We remark that if $(G,\rho)$ is stationary but not necessarily reversible, it is still possible to extend the walk to a doubly infinite path $(X_n)_{n\in\Z}$ so that $G$ is stationary along the path.
 The difference is that in the reversible case the past $(X_n)_{n\leq 0}$ is itself a simple random walk with the same law as the future.

-Reversibility is related to unimodularity via the following bijection: if $(G,\rho)$ is reversible, then biasing by $\deg(\rho)^{-1}$ (i.e.\ reweighting the law of $(G,\rho)$ by the Radon-Nikodym derivative $\deg(\rho)^{-1}/\E[\deg(\rho)^{-1}]$) gives an equivalent unimodular random graph, and conversely if $(G,\rho)$ is a unimodular random graph with finite expected degree, then biasing by $\deg(\rho)$ gives an equivalent reversible random graph \cite[Theorem 4.1]{AL07}.
+Reversibility is related to unimodularity via the following bijection, which is implicit in \cite{AL07} and proven explicitly in \cite{BC2011}: if $(G,\rho)$ is reversible, then biasing by $\deg(\rho)^{-1}$ (i.e.\ reweighing the law of $(G,\rho)$ by the Radon-Nikodym derivative $\deg(\rho)^{-1}/\E[\deg(\rho)^{-1}]$) gives an equivalent unimodular random rooted graph, and conversely if $(G,\rho)$ is a unimodular random rooted graph with finite expected degree, then biasing by $\deg(\rho)$ gives an equivalent reversible random rooted graph.
+Thus, the laws of reversible random rooted graphs are in bijection with the laws of unimodular random rooted graphs for which the root degree has finite expectation.